samyouel84/mistral-chat/README.md

 ## Configuration

-The `.config` file should contain your Mistral API key and optional model selection:
+The `.config.py` file should contain your Mistral API key, optional model selection, and API URL:

 - `MISTRAL_API_KEY`: Your Mistral API key from [mistral.ai](https://mistral.ai/en)
 - `MISTRAL_MODEL`: (Optional) The Mistral model you want to use.
 Available options: